dmaulikr/logans-fun/README.md

 # logans-fun
-A fun game for little kiddos from 12 to 24 months old
+An iPhone/iPad game for little kiddos from 12 to 24 months old